“I’m worried my child isn’t making enough progress.”

 To varying degrees, envisoning your child’s future can serve you well because it helps you gauge what you need to do.
 After all, if you’re completely happy with the status quo, there would be no reason to teach your children every day.

 But while focusing on ideals can help us set goals, it’s not a great way to measure progress in a motivating way.
-In fact, always comparing your child to the ideal can lead to disappointment … and the Big Pit.
+In fact, always comparing your child to the ideal can lead to disappointment … and the Big Pit of Comparison.

 What is the Big Pit, you ask?
 This is the huge chasm between where your child’s abilities are now and where you want him to be.

 The Big Pit is a bad thing.
 It’s bad for you and for your motivation.
 And it’s bad for your child, his sense of self-worth, his enthusiasm for learning, and his future progress.

 So instead of this self-defeating way of looking at your child’s progress, let’s take a step back … no, let’s take a step up.